Anton-Ngan/CXR-Pneumonia-Image-Classification/README.md

 * Dropout layer was added to also prevent the model from overfitting
 * Multiple convolution layers were added to the model to extract the prominent features in the CXRs The model was trained using 4 epochs.
-* As the problem was binary classification, binary cross entropy was the loss function
+* As the problem was binary classification, the loss function used was binary cross entropy
-* The optimizer used was SGD
+* The optimizer was SGD

 ![Capture](https://github.com/Anton-Ngan/CXR-Pneumonia-Image-Classification/assets/126856263/e2587c17-15ea-4a46-bc4a-6f60a6a4f8c5)

 ## Model Results and Evaluation
 An inference was performed on the test dataset before the model was trained.
 After one epoch, the train loss was significantly reduced by approximately 0.35 and the accuracy rose from roughly 36% to 85%.
+After the fourth epoch, the training loss was approximately 0.33 and the test accuracy was approximately 87%.

 ![image](https://github.com/Anton-Ngan/CXR-Pneumonia-Image-Classification/assets/126856263/f6004333-8e5d-4d10-9c7f-110ec64aaa2e)

-The confusion matrix shows that the model is more prone to type II errors (as it detects pneumonia in normal CXR in the 55 cases).
+The confusion matrix shows that the model is more prone to type II errors (as it has 55 cases where it detected pneumonia in normal (truth) CXR).
 In a medical imaging context, type II errors would be much preferred over type I errors.
-This is because not diagnosing a patient when actually have an illness is much more fatal than diagnosing the patient without an illness.
+This is because failure to diagnose a patient with an illness is much more fatal than diagnosing a patient without an illness.
 However, this does not mean that type I errors should be relaxed.
-This is because under MRPBA, radiographers should prevent unnecessary radiation exposure to the patients.
+The MRPBA recognises that radiographers should prevent unnecessary radiation exposure to the patients.

 ![image](https://github.com/Anton-Ngan/CXR-Pneumonia-Image-Classification/assets/126856263/4a35cfb1-16be-4c93-b187-d1db5173965e)